defend-forward/DetectionLab/README.md

 - `./build.sh <virtualbox|vmware_desktop> --packer-only` - This option only builds the Packer boxes and will not use Vagrant to start up the lab.

 Windows users will want to use the following script:
+- `powershell -NoProfile -ExecutionPolicy Unrestricted` - start PowerShell
 - `./build.ps1 -ProviderName <virtualbox|vmware_desktop>` - Builds the entire lab from scratch.
 Takes 3-5 hours depending on hardware resources and bandwidth
 - `./build.ps1 -ProviderName <virtualbox|vmware_desktop> -VagrantOnly` - Downloads pre-built Packer boxes from https://detectionlab.network and builds the lab from those boxes.
 This option is recommended if you have more bandwidth than time or are having trouble building boxes.
+Note) With this option, the evaluation license can be "expired" depends on the date of use and pre-built work.

 ---